-3 class hrs., 0 lab hrs., 15 wks., (3 cr) This course is intended to introduce skills and build mastery with Microsoft Word XP in a Windows environment.
+3 Credits (3 Lecture 0 Lab 0 Shop) 3 hrs/wk (3 hrs Lecture) 15 wks This course is intended to introduce skills and build mastery with Microsoft Word XP in a Windows environment.
 It is designed to develop competencies in a various of word processing functions while building typing speed and accuracy.
 Students will become proficient in document management, text handling, merging, macros and a wide variety of document enhancements available in the software.
 Prerequisites: Basic keyboarding skills and knowledge of PC operations.(Students are advised to check with faculty prior to registration).